arthurbrunborg/InkassoMatcher/README.md

 ### Downloading the file

-At https://github.com/arthurbrunborg/InkassoregisteretDemand there should be a large green button labelled "Code".
+At the top of this page there should be a large green button labelled "Code".
 Click this and 'Download ZIP'.
 Download to Downloads folder on the machine.

 ### Compiling the file

 This can be done in two ways:

-1.
-The main.py file needs to be run locally on your computer.
-Locate the downloaded ZIP file and open it.
-Open the folder and locate the main.py file and open it.
-This should run the program
+1. The main.py file needs to be run locally on your computer.
+Locate the downloaded ZIP file in your Downloads folder and open it.
+Open the folder inside, locate the main.py file and open it.
+After a few seconds you should see the program on your screen.

-2.
-Alternatively you can paste the program code in your CMD by writing:
+2. Alternatively you can paste the program code in your CMD by writing:
 ```
 python3
 ```